Paid Time Off Updates

 Update: Monday, May 12, 2025

-In recent days, the University has received considerable feedback from staff regarding the upcoming changes to the Paid Time Off (PTO) policy.
+The University received considerable feedback from staff regarding the upcoming changes to the Paid Time Off (PTO) policy.
 This input is valued and has been carefully reviewed.
 Effective July 1, 2025, administrative staff will receive their full annual PTO allotment in addition to maintaining the use of their remaining accrued PTO.
+For more information, please read our recent message.

 What’s Changing?